Benchmarking

 90x faster than pgvector — Lantern’s HNSW Index Creation Time

-October 20, 2023 · 6 min read
+October 20, 2023 · 8 min read

-• Why fast index creation matters to developers
+Why fast index creation matters

 • The M parameter controls the number of neighbors that each node in the graph will maintain.
+Higher values lead to longer construction times, longer query times, and higher memory usage, but result in a higher-quality index.

 • The ef_construction parameter determines how many nodes will be traversed during index construction.
 Higher values lead to longer construction times but result in a higher-quality index.